 It also features a navigation pad, an off button, and full menu options such as tools, settings, and more.
 The Universal Remote TV Smart app works with several TV brands, including Samsung, LG, Sony, Philips, Panasonic and Hitachi.

 The Universal Remote TV Smart App is free, but you will experience a lot of ads, which is the chief complaint with this app.
 If you invest in the premium version, which is under $10, those ads are removed entirely.

-Developed by Nilu Technologies, the Universal TV Remote allows you to connect to almost any smart TV, so long as they are on the same Wi-Fi network.
+Developed by Nilu Technologies, the Universal TV Remote allows you to connect to almost any smart TV, so long as they are on the same Wi-Fi network, similar to how it works with a keyboard (our tutorial).
 With over 1 million downloads across the platforms, the Universal TV Remote has a satisfactory rating of 3.8.